-- 1. TADL approached 2021 with a hope to return to business as usual.
-With the pandemic reaching new levels of infection rates, the library again closed it's doors in November 2020 until March 2021 but the library did provide curbside services to patrons during this time. - 2.
-During this time, we began our strategic planning process which involved input from direct interviews and survey results from over 480 citizens.
+- 1. TADL continued our strategic planning process which involved input from direct interviews and survey results from over 480 citizens.
 This Plan was adopted by the Board of Trustees in June 2021.
-While always keeping our patrons and community our top priority, we met the challenges of 2021, with renewed vigor from the input we received during the strategic planning process which will guide our collection, programs and budgets for the next three years. - 3.
+While always keeping our patrons and community our top priority, we met the challenges of 2022 with renewed vigor from the input we received during the strategic planning process which guided our collection, programs and budgets during 2022 and will continue to do so for the next two years. - 2.
 The main source of operating revenue for the library is generated by a millage.
-Taxes collected in 2021 were based on 2020 property tax values.
-The amount collected for 2021 increased 3.97% over the previous year.
-The 2021 taxable values, which determine what the Library receives in 2022, increased 7.38%. - 4.
+Taxes collected in 2022 were based on 2021 property tax values.
+The amount collected for 2022 increased 3.60% over the previous year.
+The 2022 taxable values, which determine what the Library receives in 2023, increased 8.18%. - 3.
 On August 2, 2016, voters approved the renewal of our millage at .9544 mills by a greater than 75% margin.
-Subsequent Headlee Millage Rollbacks have resulted in the levy being reduced to .9467 in 2017, .9431 in 2018, .9382 in 2019, .9292 in 2020 and .9202 in 2021.
-We expect another rollback this year but we are unsure what to expect in the years following due to the pandemic. - 5.
-The overall operating revenue in 2021 increased from the prior year by 5.03% due mainly to the return to more normal activity.
-While Penal fines were down due to the pandemic shut down of the prior year, overdue fines were mostly eliminated by the Board, meeting room rentals were not allowed, and investments were off, property taxes increased along with a significant increase in grants.
+Subsequent Headlee Millage Rollbacks have resulted in the levy being reduced to .9467 in 2017, .9431 in 2018, .9382 in 2019, .9292 in 2020, .9202 in 2021 and .9044 in 2022.
+As inflation rates are at very high levels, we do not expect another rollback in 2023. - 4.
+The overall operating revenue in 2022 increased from the prior year by 1.1% due mainly to the return to more normal activity and property taxes increasing, along with an increase in grants.
 Sales and contributions also rebounded from the prior year.
-Our expenses also remained down as the library hours did not return to the full pre-pandemic schedule, employees did not travel to conferences, and there was just an overall hesitancy on some spending.
-The revenue total does not take into account the \$200,000 transfer in for an additional payment to MERS although the expense total does include the disbursement. - 6.
-In addition to the \$120,000 in monthly payments to the Municipal Employees' Retirement System (MERS), we also remitted an additional amount of \$200,000 in 2021.
-The \$200,000 payment was funded by a transfer from the Internal Service Fund.
-With the extra payments and the freezing of our Defined Benefit plan, the plan is now funded at 97% versus 91% last year based on an adjustment to life expectancy and rates of return on investments
+Our expenses increased as the library hours started to return to the full pre-pandemic schedule.
+The revenue total does not take into account the \$114,173 transfer in for an additional payment to MERS although the expense total does include the disbursement. - 5.
+In addition to the \$120,000 in monthly payments to the Municipal Employees' Retirement System (MERS), we also remitted an additional amount of \$114,173 in 2022.
+The \$114,173 payment was funded by a transfer from the Internal Service Fund.
+With the extra payments and the freezing of our Defined Benefit plan, the plan is now funded at 79% versus 97% last year based on an adjustment to life expectancy and rates of return on investments, which for 2022 were losses.